Made in America Since 1972.

 DVP-120B – The DVP-120B Control Panel takes the Modbus communication another step with the addition of BACnet output for logging of the system data.
 This panel will support up to 99 sensors on two Modbus communication loops both terminating on the TB1 terminal.

 DVP-120C – The DVP-120C Control Panel is Approved for Title 24 use in California.
-This panel utilizes the same hardware as the DVP-120B supporting up to 99 sensors on 2 Modbus communication loops.
+This panel utilizes the same hardware as the DVP-120B, which supports up to 99 sensors on 2 Modbus communication loops.

 Control Panel Options Chart

-Control panels – sticker is located on the inside of the front panel, date code is listed under the serial number.
+Control panels – The sticker is located on the inside of the front panel, and the date code is listed under the serial number.

 Please click the video link below for step by step by step instructions on how to setup relays and horn/strobes on the Macurco DVP-120 Control Panel.